peterpaul/cli/README.md

 An argument can have a `name`, a `description`, default `values` and a value `parser`.

-The argument `name` is only used for display purposes in the generated help output.
+The argument's `name` is only used for display purposes in the generated help output.
 If the `name` is not supplied in the argument, then the field name will be used.
 `description` is mandatory, it is used in the generated help output.
 `values` are the accepted values for the argument.
 When any other value is supplied, an error is displayed with usage.
 `parser` can be used to specify a parser for the type, see [ValueParser](#valueparser).